Skip to main content

 Resectable bile duct cancers

-Most stage 0, I, and II cancers and possibly some stage III cancers are potentially resectable -- that is, it might be possible to remove them completely with surgery.
-But other factors can impact whether this is a good option, such as where the cancer is and whether the patient is healthy enough to have major surgery.
+Most stage 0, I, and II cancers and possibly some stage III cancers are potentially resectable (meaning it might be possible to remove them completely with surgery).
+But other factors can impact whether or not this is a good option, such as is the location of the cancer and whether the patient is healthy enough to have major surgery.

 Types of surgery